gap-system/gap-distribution/DistributionUpdate/README.md

 * Major release: version 4.X+1.0, based on the head of the master branch

-* Update release: version 4.X.Y, based on v4.X.Y tag in the stable-4.X branch
-  wrapped with updated packages

 ## Setup

-Environment variables are specified in the files  `setvarminor`, `setvarmajor` and `setvarupdate`.
+Environment variables are specified in the files  `setvarminor` and `setvarmajor`.
 Most important are:

 * Version numbers: `MAJORVERSION` and `MINORVERSION` are setting the major (i.e. the last number in GAP 4.4, 4.5, 4.6) and minor (i.e. the last number